NOTE: This article will continue to be updated as schools decide to publicly release their IB results.

 A perfect 100 percent of the Academy’s Emirati student cohort passed, with the two highest Emirati students scoring 38 points and 34 points.

-With an average score of 34 points Repton School Dubai is the second highest performing UAE IB school in 2016/17, after JESS AR.
+With an average score of 35 points (following remarks which raised the average by 1 point) Repton School Dubai is the second highest performing UAE IB school in 2016/17, close on the heels of JESS AR.
 Impressively, 13 percent of Repton IB DP students scored 40 points or higher on their exams with its highest performers achieving 42 points out of 45.
 "Almost all" results were over 30 points - the IB DP average.

 At Emirates International School, Meadows a large number of students have been celebrating with the "best results in EISM history", a "testament to the hard work and commitment of our students, teaching staff and parents", the school told WhichSchoolAdvisor.com.
 The average for the IB DP at EISM in 2016/17 was a very credible 33 points, one more than last year.
 In total 17% of its students scored more than 40 points, and 96% completed the Diploma with a pass.